alexmartin9/dracblaustudio-assets/docs/assets/procedural_paths_generator.md

 - Starting Points Offset — Minimum distance between starting points so they don’t overlap at start.
 - Building Nodes Margin Offset — Minimum spacing between spawned build nodes.

-Map Parameters (overrides when not using Map SO)
+Map Parameters (overrides when not using Map SO):
 - Map Width / Height — Number of tiles per row/column.
 - Num Starting Points — Initial paths the map will have (or end leaves for mining for example).
 - Spawn Left Probability (0–1) — Chance a step moves left/back.
 (If set to 0, the path will never move left, if 1 it will only move left.)